 Lydia Smith

-Lydia is majoring in Media and Social Change.
-Lydia is minoring in French and Geography with a concentration in Globalization and Development, and she is working towards certificates in Global Leadership, Southeast Asian Studies, and TEFL.
-Lydia is also involved with Fridays Live on campus.
-She completed a study abroad + internship experience with Transitions, a solutions journalism outlet, through one of our affiliate providers AIFS program in Prague, Czechia.
+Lydia is majoring in Media and Social Change, while minoring in French and Geography with a concentration in Globalization and Development.
+She is also working towards certificates in Global Leadership, Southeast Asian Studies, and Wealth and Poverty.
+Lydia is also involved with Fridays Live on campus, Translation Club and the Thai Student Association.

 What skills do you feel you've gained from going on a global program?